 are non-toxic, their main active ingredients being naturally occurring compounds (in our food) called heteropolysaccharides, which are needed by all mammals for proper immune function.

-Treatment options for lymphoma in dogs
+What are the treatment options for lymphoma in dogs?

-Chemotherapy for dog lymphoma
+Chemotherapy for lymphoma

 The primary treatment for lymphoma in dogs is chemotherapy.
 As this type of tumor is most likely to attack otherwise healthy young and middle-aged dogs, they are usually better able to tolerate aggressive chemotherapy.
 Of course, several factors largely determine the outcome of the treatment, including the size of the tumor area, the extent of any metastasis, and the major organs involved.
 Surgeons usually remove the affected lymph node, although the effectiveness of this procedure alone remains debatable.
 After surgery, they typically administer some form of chemotherapy to target any remaining tumor cells.
 Surgery and chemotherapy are effective in removing most of the tumor, but this is only half of the healing process.
 These interventions do not cure the cancer, they do not correct the immune system dysfunction that allowed the tumor cells to develop.